Creating Your own LLC in the State of Montana - Complete Guide

 Single-Member LLC:

-Taxed like a sole proprietorship.
-Income is reported on Schedule C, and self-employment taxes apply.
+Upon taxation as a sole proprietorship.
+The reporting of income is done on Schedule C and self-employment taxes are applicable.

 Multi-Member LLC: